 However, with SaaS you lose control of the software you are using.
 While you no longer have to maintain or upgrade the software (as this is done for you), you also typically don’t get a say in when these changes take place.

-You may be at the provider’s mercy when it comes to changes, but all of your issues around data security and compliance become your supplier’s responsibility (which often gains accreditations that are expensive and labour intensive to obtain).
-They will also back-up, restore, patch, and upgrade the operating systems and software.
+You may be at the provider’s mercy when it comes to changes.
+Still, all of your issues around data security and compliance become your supplier’s responsibility (which often gains accreditations that are expensive and labour intensive to obtain).
+They will also back up, restore, patch, and upgrade the operating systems and software.

 Moving to the SaaS cloud

 Moving from a physical or IaaS model to a SaaS model involves conceptual changes to how businesses deliver their services to their users.

 The biggest change here is the architectural decomposition of services from sitting within a single set of networks controlled by the business, operated either themselves or by an IaaS provider, over to a network of disparate services that is often hosted by the same people that build the software.